-These two events triggered the realization that an organized standard of ethics was needed.
-Values of self-determination, voluntary consent, and informed consent needed to be upheld.
+It was events such as these that heightened the realization that organized standards of ethics were necessary to ensure that self-determination, voluntary consent, and informed consent, among other principles, were upheld and extended to all populations.
 In 1966, the Public Health Services established ethical regulations for medical research.
+In 1973, the first edition of the Hastings Center Studies pointed out the problems and the needs that would become paramount in developing healthcare research projects.
+Remarkable advances were projected in the areas of organ transplantation, human experimentation, prenatal diagnosis of genetic disease, prolongation of life, and control of human behavior.
+All of these had the potential to produce difficult problems, requiring scientific knowledge to be matched by ethical insight.
+This report laid the foundation for other disciplines to develop or revise their own ethics guidelines.
 In 1974, the National Commission for the Protection of Human Subjects was created by public law.
-Finally, in 1979, the commission published The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research.
-The commission recommended that all institutions receiving federal research funding establish institutional review boards.
+Finally, in 1979, the Commission published The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research.
+The Commission recommended that all institutions receiving federal research funding establish institutional review boards.
 Today, these boards, made up of researchers and lay people, review social science research proposals to ensure that they meet ethical standards for protecting the rights of the potential subjects.
-In 1991, the "Common Rule" or the federal policy about protecting human research participants was published [72].
-In 2011, revisions to the Common Rule were introduced to provide additional protections for human research participants and lesson researcher burden [73].
+This was an initial entry into what would later be called bioethics.